-Our mission is to raise £500K over 3 years to help children and their families impacted by rhabdomyosarcoma.
+Our mission is to raise £1million over 3 years to help children and their families impacted by rhabdomyosarcoma.
 We have already raised £500K over 3 years.

 We want these funds to help advance the research in to rhabdomyosarcoma in order to find better treatments to lengthen and improve the quality of life of these children and their families.
 Ultimately, we would like to see treatments in place that can cure rhabdomyosarcoma.

 How Will We Do It?

 By collaborating with leading institutions like the Institute of Cancer Research, Great Ormond Street Hospital and the Royal Marsden we can help to realise this goal.
 We have pledged to support the clinical research that they undertake both in the laboratory and in the hospital.
-This involves providing funds for a new rhabdomyosarcoma clinical trial due to launch at the end of 2019 which is being led out of the UK and co-ordinated with other European Centres.
+This involves providing funds for a new rhabdomyosarcoma clinical trial, due to launch in early 2020, which is being led out of the UK and co-ordinated with other European Centres.
 For the ICR we provide funds for the salaries of key staff required to undertake the necessary research to help make the clinical trial a success - this involves a Clinical Research Fellow in the laboratory and a Higher Scientific Officer.
 These individuals coordinate and analyse samples of tumours and look at gene sequencing data to determine how the tumour is wired.
 They then experiment in the laboratory with drugs that target these molecular defects and could be used to treat rhabdomyosarcoma patients.
 We also fund consumables/lab reagents that help the team with cell culture, drug sensitivity screening and preclinical testing including animal models.
 For GOSH we have pledged to fund the role of a Research Nurse working on the clinical trial.
 This role will help support the collection and processing of blood and other samples for the study including molecular pathology, circulating tumour DNA and PK (pharmacokinetics).